YashaPushak/GPS/README.md

 processes.
 So if worker processes are operating on separate nodes of a cluster, it is unproblematic for each worker to have access to separate temporary file directories.

+## Solution Quality Optimization

+In addition to minimizing the running times of a target algorithm, GPS can be used to minimize the solution qualities found by the target algorithm, if applicable.
+For example, used this way GPS can optimize the validation error of machine learning models through hyper-parameter optimization, or GPS can be applied to optimize the performance of optimization algorithms, allowing them to find better solutions within a fixed computational budget.
+Recent evidence suggests that for scenarios where both metrics are available, optimizing for solution quality should provide configurators with a more informative objective function, allowing them to find higher-quality parameter configurations (see, *e.g.*, Hall *et al.*, 2020, "Analysis of the Performance of Algorithm Configurators for Search Heuristics with Global Mutation Operators").

+An example artificial scenario showing how to use GPS for solution quality optimization can be found in `./examples/artificial-quadratic-classifier`, which is designed to approximately resemble the behaviour of a machine learning binary classification scenario.
+This scenario can be run with:

+    python run_gps_master.py --experiment-dir examples/artificial-quadractic-classifier --scenario-file scenario.txt --dbid 0

+and

+    python run_gps_worker.py --dbid 0

+Apart from providing GPS with the solution quality to optimize, it is required to specify in the scenario file that the `run_obj` is `QUALITY` instead of the default `RUNTIME`.
+When optimizing solution quality, GPS will minimize the mean solution quality.

+Note that it does not make sense to use adaptive capping when performing solution quality optimization.
+Therefore, adaptive capping will be disabled and any values passed to the `bound_multiplier` parameter will be ignored.

 # Target Algorithm Wrapper